Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 calls) in `src/core`, `src/Perl6` and `lib`.
 A new `Mu.perl` method should issue a DEPRECATED message, and then call `Mu.raku`.

+The ClassHOW metamodel class should be adapted so that any non-core modules that have a `.perl` method, will get installed as `.raku`, and a wrapped version with a `DEPRECATED` message to be installed as the `.perl` method.

 Renaming to `.code` currently clashes with `CallFrame.code`, visually clashes with the `.codes` method, and it being a generic name, probably also clashes with CPAN and DarkPan Perl 6 modules.